ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 2. The Authorization Server sends a 2.05 (Content) Response to the requester, with a CBOR array 'full-set' as payload.
 Each element of the array specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.

-   The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order has no significant meaning.
+   The order of the token hashes in the CBOR array is irrelevant, i.e., the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

 The CDDL definition {{RFC8610}} of the CBOR array 'full-set' specified as payload in the response from the Authorization Server is provided below.